superlistapp/super_native_extensions/super_drag_and_drop/README.md

 ## Synthetized files

 On desktop platform, dropping files usually puts the file URL or path into the payload.
-This is diffrent from mobile and web, where you can receive the actual file data.
+This is different from mobile and web, where you can receive the actual file data.

 To streamline this, `super_drag_and_drop` will synthesize a file stream for the dropped file path.
 This way you can always receive the file content as a stream, regardless of platform.